Vishnuparammal/maze_runner/readme.md

 * Simulation
 	1. Open the Coppeliasim scenes from `vrep_scenes`.
 	2. Press the run button.
+	3. The bot starts scanning the maze and stops when scanning is complete
-	3. When the bot stops, press pause button and move the bot to its initial position.
+	4. When the bot stops, press pause button and move the bot to its initial position.
-	4. Press the play button again.
+	5. Press the play button again.
-	5. The path taken by bot now is the shortest path.
+	6. The bot now moves by the shortest path to the end point.